 Generally, in the case of the two per cent that isn’t, it’s because the claimant lied or invalidated their claim somehow.
-(For example, if they said they weren’t smokers and got caught out, or lied about having a clean bill of health.
+(For example, if they said they weren’t smokers and got caught out or lied about having a clean bill of health.
 Nobody can stop you telling fibs on your application, but lying will cause all sort of issues if your family have to make a claim, so I really do recommend telling the truth.)

 Much like politicians, it’s easy to presume that insurance companies are up to mischief.
 However, if you play fair, the insurers will too.
 Most insurers will do their best to pay out a claim.
 Think about it: if they never paid out, no one would buy their policies.

 Well, you have to pay for it.
 And you might actually outlive your policy and pay all those premiums for nought.
-It does happen; it’s part of how the insurers make their money.
+It does happen; it’s part of how insurers make their money.

-And as I mentioned, in some cases, such as if you lie on your application or commit fraud, your claim will be invalidated and won’t be paid out.
+And as I mentioned, in some cases, if you lie on your application or commit fraud, your claim will be invalidated and won’t be paid out.
 So there’s that.
 Just don’t lie on your application, and you’ll be fine.

 This is a specific policy where, after 15 years, you can